OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

-### OMTG-ENV-007: Test for user supplied local resources in WebViews
+### OMTG-ENV-007: Testing for Local File Inclusion in WebViews

 #### Overview